-All Express Entry System candidates enter into the same single pool – regardless of which Skilled Worker Immigration Class you qualify for.
-Then, throughout the year, candidates with the highest points according to the CRS will be chosen and awarded with an Invitation to Apply for permanent residence.
+All Express Entry System candidates enter the same pool regardless of which Skilled Worker Immigration Class they are qualified for.
+Periodically, candidates with the highest points according to the CRS will be chosen and awarded with an Invitation to Apply for permanent residence.
 CRS factors affecting your profile competitiveness are valued differently:

 The number and quality of competing candidates will constantly vary.
-The timing of and number of available Invitations to Apply will also vary.
-Proper understanding and familiarity with the CRS, including the ability to update profiles after creation, can therefore help you gain all the points you deserve and with the right timing.
-Lowe & Company can help you optimize your Express Entry profile to strengthen your likelihood of being selected for an Invitation to Apply.
+The timing of and number of available ITAs will also vary.
+Lowe & Company can advise you how to optimize your CRS to strengthen your likelihood of receiving an ITA.

 Express Entry: Invitation to Apply and Electronic Application for Permanent Residence

-An Invitation to Apply is only valid for 60 days.
-A complete and well-supported permanent resident application needs to be submitted within that time.
-In many situations, preparing the physical documents only once the Invitation to Apply is received is too late.
+An ITA is only valid for 60 days.
+A complete and well supported permanent resident application needs to be submitted within that time.
+In many situations, preparing the physical documents only once the ITA is received is too late.
 Various documents take time to obtain, including official language proficiency exams, police certificates, certified translations, and more.
-Too much time waiting in the Express Entry pool is also a concern; expired documents such as passports and official language proficiency exams can be a headache to juggle.
-It is our job to handle files correctly; we are accustomed to monitoring immigration deadlines and timelines so that you do not have to.
+Too much time waiting in the Express Entry pool is also a concern.
+Expired documents such as passports and official language proficiency exams can be a headache to juggle.
+It is our job to handle files correctly and we are accustomed to monitoring immigration deadlines and timelines so that you do not have to.

 BC Provincial Nomination Program

-For Skilled Workers intending to reside in the province of British Columbia, the BC PNP has two available categories:
+For Skilled Workers intending to reside in the province of British Columbia, the BC PNP has 2 available categories:

-- 1 of the 3 Express Entry classes: Federal Skilled Worker, Federal Skilled Trades or CEC; and
+- at least 1 of the 3 Express Entry classes: Federal Skilled Worker, Federal Skilled Trades or CEC; and

-- 1 of the 4 BC PNP Skills Immigration sub-categories: Skilled Worker, International Graduate, International Post-Graduate or Health Care Professional.
+- at least 1 of the 4 BC PNP Skills Immigration sub-categories: Skilled Worker, International Graduate, International Post-Graduate or Health Care Professional.

 The 6 BC PNP sub-categories are:

-For graduates with a degree, diploma or certificate from a recognized Canadian university/college obtained within the previous two years.
-Applicants must also have work experience in a NOC “O”, “A” or “B” level occupation and a valid permanent full-time job offer from an eligible BC employer.
+For graduates with a degree, diploma or certificate from a recognized Canadian university/college obtained within the previous 2 years.
+Applicants must also have work experience in a NOC “0”, “A” or “B” level occupation and a valid permanent full-time job offer from an eligible BC employer.